SaltyGoo/saltygoo.github.io/pages/BaldurHex/15-SharpTeeth.md

 <span class="blacktitle"> Feature A - Temple Ruins</span>

 This long forgotten city has been destroyed by a god centuries ago.
-Only overgrown rubbles are left.
+Only overgrown rubbles is left.
 This seems to be one of their temples.

 ---